statistikZH/covid19monitoring/README.md

 > E.g.: Other_Weather

-# Naming convention for  output data
+# Naming convention for csv

 topic (start with uppercase) + _ + NameOfDataset (CamelCase)

 > E.g.: Other_Weather

-# Data structure specification for output data
+# Data structure specification for csv

 Each data output must contain the following variables in the defined standard format.
 Refer to the  [spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vRAXE1Sahd8Gv5wiadUQrmyENCvsBhiCW1c1tGKEuXBtmPRXxvw4F-BmGDdjQcgQp7gz61qt6xw-JSk/pubhtml#) for variable definition and example.